AlexxNica/closure-compiler-npm/README.md

 ```

 ### Use without gulp.src
-Gulp files are all read into memory, transformed into a JSON stream, and piped through the
-compiler.
-With large source sets this may require a large amount of memory.
+Gulp files are all read into memory, transformed into a JSON stream, and piped through the compiler.
+With large source sets, this may demand a significant amount of it [memory].

-Closure-compiler can natively expand file globs which will greatly alleviate this issue.
+To alleviate this issue considerably, Closure-Compiler can natively expand file globs like so:

 ```js
 var compilerPackage = require('google-closure-compiler');